Quickly exit

 You may decide to disclose the identity of the perpetrator on social media.

-However, if you do this your comments may be used in court proceedings, in particular by the lawyer defending the perpetrator.
+If you do this, your comments may be used in court proceedings, in particular by the lawyer defending the perpetrator.

 What are the grounds for reporting a crime?